-Business success is the outcome of a strong business model and a unique idea that has been purposefully built to solve problems.
+Business success results from a strong business model and a unique idea purposefully built to solve problems.
 Let’s take General Motors, Airbnb and Uber as examples.
-All three businesses were created to solve a problem and what makes them even more interesting is they were founded during economic downturns.
+All three businesses were created to solve a problem.
+What makes them even more interesting is they were founded during economic downturns.

-As Australia enters its first recession in three decades, could now be the time to enter the market?
-The current business climate is extremely hard to navigate, so it’s incredibly important that you surround yourself with a number of professional advisors before taking the leap.
+The current business climate is challenging to navigate, so it’s essential that you surround yourself with several professional advisors before taking the leap.

-By no means are we suggesting to just go out on a limb and start a business right now, there are many steps you should follow before doing so.
-And although the excitement can take over, it’s important to maintain a logical approach.
+We are not suggesting just going out on a limb and starting a business right now.
+There are many steps you should follow before doing so.
+And although the excitement can take over, it’s essential to maintain a logical approach.

 8 Steps to setting up a small business